tmdarwen/PhaseVocoder/README.md

 1. Clone this repo.

-1. Create a new directory at the parallel level as the cloned repo to hold the project files.
+1. Create a new directory at the parallel level as the cloned repo.
+This directory will hold the project files CMake creates.

 1.   cd into this new directory.

-1. From a command line, run _cmake -G <GeneratorType> ../PhaseVocoder/Source_
+1. From the command line, run _cmake -G <GeneratorType> ../PhaseVocoder/Source_

 1. Build the project